chyikwei/topicModels/README.md

 1. Mallet Extension
 -------------------
 In Mallet package, it only contains two topic Models--LDA and Hierachical LDA.
-So I tried to implement some useful topic modeling method on it.<br/>
+So I tried to implement some useful topic modeling methods on it.<br/>

 __Model:__
  *  Hierarchical Dirichlet Process with Gibbs Sampling. (in <code>HDP</code> folder)